Other Employer Requirements

 Kansas New Hire Directory Reporting

-of each new hire, rehire or employee returning to work, the employer must report:
+The laws require that within 20 days of each new hire, rehire or employee returning to work from an extended layoff, the employer must report:

-The Social Security number, name and address of the new hire and the first day worked
+The Social Security number, name, address and hire date of the new hire

-The employer's Federal ID number [nine digits] with the employer's name and address
+The employer’s Federal ID number (nine digits) with the employer’s corporate name and address

 Where to report